 After the death of someone close to you, the last thing you want to worry about is your auto loan or your vehicle itself.
 But if you have a co-signer for your vehicle it is important to understand the implications that could occur after an unexpected death.
 If your co-signer dies, you take on full responsibility for the loan.

 What happens to your car loan when the co-signer dies?

-When a person gets a car loan with a co-signer, both are responsible for making the car loan payments, and both people will have the loan listed on their credit reports.
+When a person gets a car loan with a co-signer, both the primary borrower and the co-signer are responsible for making the car loan payments, and both people will have the loan listed on their credit reports.
 However, depending on how the loan and title are written, the co-signer may or may not have any ownership of the car.

-Regardless, if the primary person on the car loan dies, then full responsibility would automatically go to the co-signer.
-The co-signer would want to be sure to keep up with the payments so as not to damage his or her credit and to talk with the lender about the next steps to take.
-You’d need to check the specific laws for your state, but in general, it would not matter to the lender if the primary borrower left the car to a third party in a will.
+After your co-signer dies you will most likely take on full responsibility for the management of the auto loan.
+You’d need to check the specific laws for your state, but in general it would not matter to the lender if the primary borrower left the car to a third party in a will.
 The co-signer is still responsible for the car loan.